ThaiBev: Chang/Carlsberg

 In December 2000, Carlsberg and Chang established a 50–50 joint venture, Carlsberg Asia, to create a significant brewing company in Asia.
 The Carlsberg influence can be seen in the typography of the "Beer Chang" logo, which resembles the classic "Carlsberg Beer".

 In 2005, Carlsberg pulled out of the venture and terminated its licence agreement with Chang due to non-fulfillment of contractual obligations, resulting in Chang claiming US$2.5 billion in damages.
 A final settlement of US$120 million was subsequently paid by Carlsberg.

 Saigon and 333

-ThaiBev bought a majority of shares in Sabeco in 2018 for 4.8 billion US dollars.
+ThaiBev bought a majority of shares in Sabeco in 2018 for US$4.8 billion.
 Sabeco owns leading beer brands in Vietnam including Saigon Beer and 333.
-At the time of the acquisition, Sabeco's Vietnam market share had fallen below 40 percent.
+At the time of the acquisition, Sabeco's Vietnam market share had fallen below 40%.

 Spirits

 ThaiBev produces brown and white spirits, including rum.